angela-crist/Human-user-guide/human-user-guide.md

 - Feedback I requested I enjoy bullet points or comments with suggestions to easily make edits
 - Feedback to continue my growth I enjoy a nice sandwich 🙂 Sincere compliment, feedback, sincere compliment 🙂
-  - I respond better to encouragement than to telling me I'm doing something wrong.
+  - I respond better to encouragement rather than telling me I'm doing something wrong.
 - I appreciate feedback with time to think on it.